-The Topsky Mesh Chair has got you covered in all the vulnerable pain areas — neck, shoulder, and low back.
-At each pain area — the headrest, the armrest, and the lumbar zone — you’ll find the option to adjust the chair to your liking.
+The Topsky Mesh Chair has you covered in all the vulnerable pain areas: neck, shoulders, and lower back.
+At each pain area—the headrest, armrest, and lumbar zone—you can adjust the chair to your liking.

-This chair is a commanding presence, with a maximum height of over 4 feet.
-If that wasn’t enough, Topsky shows its style by offering a neon (and we mean bright neon) green color option in addition to the standard black and gray.
-One more perk!
-It also includes a sneaky built-in coat hanger on the back of the chair.Pros
+This chair has a commanding presence, with a maximum height of over 4 feet.
+If that isn’t enough, Topsky shows its style by offering a neon (and we mean bright neon) green color option in addition to the standard black and gray.
+One more perk: It also includes a sneaky built-in coat hanger on the back.Shop the Topsky Mesh ChairPros

 - Fully adjustable headrest

 - Coat hanger on back